LIttleAncientForestKami/Blog/teksty/Big_Bang_Rewrite.md

 ### FAILURES
 Number One.
 Failures.
 Fate of those, who attempt such rewrite usually fail.
 There's a combination of reasons for failure that rarely has anything to do with skill of poor daredevils.
 It has however, a LOT to do with approach chosen.

 ### LEARNED FROM MISTAKES
-Number Two, and the more interesting one as well.
+N umber Two, and the more interesting one as well.
 Those who failed but persisted (or just had to find a way because they were consultants dealing with many such cases), realized something in the process.

 **It's about knowledge.**